SonyaPakhomova/cinema-app/README.md

 Add your information in db.properties file in src/main/resources folder.
 If you use another DBMS change hibernate.dialect, as well.
 Run this app with Tomcat local server.
 You will be redirected to login page.
 You can use username bob@gmail.com with password 1234 to login as admin.
-If you want to send another requests instead GET use POSTMAN or other similar app.
+You can also create your own user by sending a POST request to this url : `/register` If you want to send another requests instead GET use POSTMAN or other similar app.